 What if you decide to start talking about all domestic animals in general?

-Many blogs start with a single topic but dive deep into other related discussions later.
+Many blogs start with a single topic but expanded into other related discussions later.

 So think through before choosing your unique blog name if you write about other related topics.

-5. Easy to Say Over The Phone or Type it into the Address Bar?
+5. Easy to Say Over The Phone or Type into the Address Bar?

 If your blog name is hard to understand on the phone or typed into the web browser address bar, it’s obvious you’ve not chosen the perfect one.

-A blog name might look great on paper, but if you have to spell it out for people to understand during a conversation, there is confusion.
+A blog name might look great on paper, but if there is confusion when you mention it during a conversation, then you need to rethink your blog name.

 For example, the popular free photo-sharing site – Flickr – had a problem with users typing the domain name.
 A large percentage of their users naturally type Flicker when trying to visit the site.